 This has happened in athletics so often that it's its own subtrope, but there are plenty of other stories where women have poignantly proven themselves in traditionally male-dominated areas outside of sports, whether it's in STEM careers, business, or whatever.

 - In Ghost in the Shell: Stand Alone Complex, Batou suggests that the Major (the only female member in Section 9) should switch out her female chassis to a male body instead, reasoning that she'll be physically stronger and that the others would respect her authority more.
-Motoko asserts her position as the leader by smiling at Batou, hacking his cyberbrain and making him punch himself out.
+Motoko asserts her position as the leader by smiling at Batou, hacking his cyberbrain, and making him punch himself out.
 She tells Batou that as long as she has no problem literally make others do what she wants, her current body suits her just fine.

 - In Ghost in the Shell: Arise, Batou often shows disapproval of being ordered around by the Major, who gave him the only option of joining her team instead of rotting in jail.
 When he finally confronts her about her leadership style, he takes a swing at her, but she easily dodges and lays him out in a single punch.
-In a later incident, she hacks his cyberbrain and make him punch himself out for saying something chauvinistically stupid.
+In a later incident, she hacks his cyberbrain and makes him punch himself out for saying something chauvinistically stupid.

 - Token Evil Teammate Reggie Mantle from Archie Comics likes to opine that boys excel at various activities ranging from sports to chess to puzzles, while girls are mere cheerleaders.
 Either Betty Cooper or Veronica Lodge will challenge Reggie to a contest in which Reggie comes up short.
 After one issue handed Reggie a series of defeats, Reggie comments to Archie, "Betty and Ronnie often speak of equality.
 Why do you suppose they want to lower themselves to our level?"